 Patients frequently develop a slight fever, back pain, and frequent urination.
 When a patient's urine is tested in the laboratory, the urine usually appears turbid.
 White blood cells may be present, and, rarely, red blood cells are also present.
 In severe cases, some patients may develop extreme pain in the abdomen, and their urine may appear dark due to the presence of many red blood cells.
 Urine of patients may also become acidic, and protein may be present.

 When pyelitis progresses into pyelonephritis, affected patients may suffer chills, back pain, fever, vomiting, pain during urination, and nausea.
 In rare instances, pyelonehphritis can spread in the blood and cause sepsis, a condition where there is bacteria in the blood.
 Sepsis is often life threatening and needs to be managed promptly.

 Diagnosis is often done through physical examination, checking of patient's medical history, and with the use of laboratory tests.
-Treatment often depends on the cause of pyelitis.
-If a kidney stone is found, this is often addressed with medications, and sometimes, surgery.
+Treatment often depends on the cause.
+If a kidney stone is found, this is often addressed with medications and sometimes, surgery.
 When infection is the main cause, antibiotics are usually given to stop the infection.
-These patients are also often advised to drink plenty of fluids and have enough bed rest.
+These patients are also often advised to drink plenty of fluids and get enough bed rest.

 Pyelitis can be prevented by prompt treatment of urinary tract infections.
 Good personal hygiene and a healthy lifestyle can also help prevent disease occurrence.
 By drinking enough water everyday, kidney stones and other kidney problems may be avoided as well.